 Now that you know the crucial factors to be considered and why they are important, you should be able to start eliminating models that don’t fit the criteria you want and narrow down your search to a handful of viable options.

-We have reviews of various models on our site, and I would also encourage you to read reviews from people who have already purchased the griddles you’re interested in and see what feedback they provided.
+We have reviews of many models on our site, and I would also encourage you to read reviews from people who have already purchased the griddles you’re interested in and see what additional feedback they had.

 You may notice a theme of positive or negative sentiments from the reviewers, which will give you a pretty good idea of what to expect should you purchase that particular griddle.
 Once you’ve picked out the perfect griddle, the real fun starts.

-Be sure to look at our post on how to use your griddle tools and accessories for help getting started.
+You’ll also need some tools and accessories, so check out our top 7 must-have griddle accessories.
+Also, be sure to read our post on using your griddle tools and accessories for help getting started.
 You’ll be whipping up delicious dishes in no time on your new griddle that everyone will love.